 Conditional sampling is an essential primitive in the machine learning toolkit.
 One begins with a generative model that parameterizes a distribution $\pmodel(x)$ on data $x$, and then augments the model to include information $y$ in a joint distribution $\pmodel(x, y)=\pmodel(x)p(y\mid x).$ This joint distribution then implies a conditional distribution $\pmodel (x\mid y),$ from which desired outputs are sampled.

 For example, in protein design, $\pmodel(x)$ can represent a distribution of physically realizable protein structures, $y$ a substructure that imparts a desired biochemical function, and samples from $\pmodel(x \mid y)$ are then physically realizable structures that contain the substructure of interest \citep[e.g.][]{trippe2022diffusion,watson2022broadly}.
-In computer vision, $\pmodel(x)$ can be a distribution of images, $y$ a class label, and samples from $\pmodel (x\mid y)$ are then images likely to be classified as label $y$ \citep{ho2022classifier}.

 Diffusion models are a class of generative models that have demonstrated success in conditional generation tasks \citep{ho2020denoising,ramesh2022hierarchical,song2020score,watson2022broadly}.
-They parameterize complicated distributions $\pmodel (x)$ through an iterative refinement process that builds up data from noise.
+They parameterize distributions $\pmodel (x)$ through an iterative refinement process that builds up data from noise.
 When a diffusion model is used for conditional generation, this refinement process is modified to account for conditioning at each step \citep{dhariwal2021diffusion,hovideo,ramesh2022hierarchical,song2020score}.

-One approach is conditionally training \citep[e.g.][]{dhariwal2021diffusion,ramesh2022hierarchical}, where a diffusion model is trained to incorporate the conditioning information $y$ (either by modifying the model to take $y$ as input or with a classifier that trained alongside the model on partially noised inputs).
+One approach is to incorporate the conditioning information into training \citep[e.g.][]{dhariwal2021diffusion,ramesh2022hierarchical}; one either modifies the unconditional model to take $y$ as input or trains a separate conditional model to predict $y$ from partially noised inputs.
 However, conditional training requires (i) assembling a large set of paired examples of the data and conditioning information $(x, y)$, and (ii) designing and training a task-specific model when adapting to new conditioning tasks.
-For example, image inpainting and class-conditioned image generation can be both formalized as conditional sampling problems based on the same (unconditional) image distribution $\pmodel(x)$; however, the conditional training approach requires training separate models on two curated sets of conditioning inputs.
+For example, image inpainting and class-conditional image generation can be both formalized as conditional sampling problems based on the same (unconditional) image distribution $\pmodel(x)$; however, the conditional training approach requires training separate models on two curated sets of conditioning inputs.